Curriculum: Cancer Registry Management

 Credit: 3

-This course provides an introduction to the cancer registry and the cancer registrar profession.
-It will include the types of registries; central and hospital based legal and ethical standards, cancer registry management functions and operations.
-Emphasis will be placed on standard setting organizations.
+An introduction to the cancer registry and the cancer registrar profession.
+It will include the types of registries: central and hospital-based, legal and ethical standards, cancer registry management functions and operations.

 3